Practice Adept with Flashcards, Spelling and Quizzes

 The adjective 'adept' has its etymological roots in the Latin word 'adeptus,' which is the past participle of 'adipisci,' meaning 'to attain' or 'to achieve.'
 Originally, in Latin, it was used in the context of gaining knowledge or mastery.
 Over time, as the term made its way into English, 'adept' came to describe individuals who have attained a high level of skill, proficiency, or accomplishment in a particular activity, field, or skill.
 It emphasizes a deep level of competence and expertise.
 Therefore, the etymology of 'adept' underscores its use as an adjective to depict someone who is highly skilled and accomplished, often suggesting a level of mastery that has been attained through dedication and experience.

-Quiz: Find the meaning of adept
+Find the correct meaning of the adjective adept:

 Try Again!